qteatime/crochet-docs/language/surface-crochet/02-types/02-using.rst

 defined by A. This gives A control over which capabilities it wants to provide, and how it wants to provide those capabilities.

+Capabilities and how exactly Crochet achieves its safety guarantees is discussed in more details in the `Security and Capabilities`_ section.

 .. _field-projection: